Last iterate convergence in no-regret learning: constrained min-max optimization for convex-concave landscapes: Preliminaries

 From Von Neumann's minimax theorem, one can conclude that the problem $\min_{\vec{x} \in \Delta_n} \max_{\vec{y} \in \Delta} f(\vec{x},\vec{y})$ has always an equilibrium $(\vec{x}^*,\vec{y}^*)$ with $f(\vec{x}^*,\vec{y}^*)$ be unique.
 Moreover from KKT conditions (as long as $f$ is twice differentiable), such an equilibrium must satisfy the following ($\vec{x}^*$ is a local minimum for fixed $\vec{y} = \vec{y}^*$ and $\vec{y}^*$ is a local maximum for fixed $\vec{x} = \vec{x}^*$):

 \begin{definition}[KKT conditions] Formally, it holds

-\begin{remark}[No degeneracies] For the rest of the paper we assume no degeneracies, i.e., the last inequalities hold strictly (in the case a strategy is played with zero probability for each player).
-Moreover, it is easy to see that since $f$ is convex concave and twice differentiable, then $\nabla^2_{\vec{x}\vec{x}} f$ (part of the Hessian that involves $\vec{x}$ variables) is positive semi-definite and $\nabla^2_{\vec{y}\vec{y}} f$ (part of the Hessian that involves $\vec{y}$ variables) is negative semi-definite. \end{remark} \end{definition}
+\begin{remark}[No degeneracies] For the rest of the paper we assume no degeneracies, i.e., the KKT inequalities hold strictly (in the case a strategy is played with zero probability for each player).
+Moreover, it is easy to see that since $f$ is convex concave and twice differentiable, then $\nabla^2_{\vec{x}\vec{x}} f$ (part of the Hessian that involves $\vec{x}$ variables) is positive semi-definite and $\nabla^2_{\vec{y}\vec{y}} f$ (part of the Hessian that involves $\vec{y}$ variables) is negative semi-definite.
+Furthermore we assume that the submatrix of the Hessian of $f$ computed at the minmax point $(\vec{x}^*,\vec{y}^*)$ and is generated by removing the rows and columns outside the support of $\vec{x}^*,\vec{y}^*$ is invertible. \end{remark} \end{definition}